 TO continue a theme of this weekend’s MediaGuardian Edinburgh International Television Festival, Channel 4 received yet more criticism yesterday from another rival controller.

 In what was arguably the most candid of the controller interviews at this year’s festival, Dan Chambers, controller of Five, said he agreed with the comments about Channel 4 made by outgoing ITV chief executive, Charles Allen, in Friday’s MacTaggart Lecture.

 Chambers added that Five’s own relationship with Channel 4, which was named the Channel of the Year on Saturday, could be particularly galling at times: “Five programmes get copied and, when they work, Channel 4 gets the credit.

 “Then, on the other side, if Channel 4 runs a programme about a man with a huge cock, everyone assumes it was on Five.”

-He went on to say that Channel 4 would face a tough decision as to the future of Big Brother: whether to keep finding more and more unhinged contestants at the risk of immoral broadcasting; or to ditch the programme, and leave a huge gap in its schedule and audience figures.
+He went on to say that Channel 4 would face a tough decision as to the future of Big Brother: whether to keep finding more and more contestants; or to ditch the programme, and leave a huge gap in its schedule and audience figures.

 Speaking about his own programmes, Chambers appealed for more feature ideas for the 8pm slot and more entertainment shows.
 As part of this remit, Five will shortly be rolling out Respectable, a comedy set in a brothel, and a celebrity talent show.